 The existence of law is one thing; its merit or demerit is another.
 Whether it be or be not is one enquiry; whether it be or be not conformable to an assumed standard, is a different enquiry.
 A law, which actually exists, is a law, though we happen to dislike it, or though it vary from the text, by which we regulate our approbation and disapprobation.
 (Austin 1832: Lecture V, p.
 157)

-(While Austin saw himself as criticizing natural law theory, a view shared by most of the legal positivists who followed him, the extent to which the two schools disagree, and the location of their disagreement, remains a matter sharply contested (e.g., Finnis 1996, 2000; Bix 2000).)
+(While Austin saw himself as criticizing natural law theory, a view shared by most of the legal positivists who followed him, the extent to which the two schools disagree, and the location of their disagreement, remains a matter sharply contested (e.g., Finnis 2000a, 2000b.))

-Fourth, Austin's version of legal positivism, a “command theory of law” (which will be detailed in the next section), was also, for a time, quite influential.
-Austin's theory had similarities with views developed by Jeremy Bentham, whose theory could also be characterized as a “command theory.”
-Bentham, in a posthumously published work, would define law as:
+Fourth, Austin’s version of legal positivism, a “command theory of law” (which will be detailed in the next section), was also, for a time, quite influential.
+Austin’s theory had similarities with views developed by Jeremy Bentham, whose theory could also be characterized as a “command theory.”
+Bentham, in a posthumously published work, defined law as an:

 However, Austin’s command theory was more influential than Bentham’s, because the latter’s jurisprudential writings did not appear in an even-roughly systematic form until well after Austin’s work had already been published, with Bentham’s most systematic discussion only appearing posthumously, late in the 20th century (Bentham 1970, 1996; Cotterrell 2003: p.
 50).